 The best approach to avoiding the need for dentures down the road is to ensure good canine dental health for your dog.
 There are a few considerations:

 - Dogs can get cavities, plaque build-up, and gum disease.
-Dogs are susceptible to tooth decay just like humans, as they do not produce saliva that is strong enough to keep their teeth clean.
+Dogs are susceptible to tooth decay just like humans, as they do not produce strong enough saliva to keep their teeth clean.

-- Importantly, your dog should be having its teeth cleaned professionally at least annually (our schedule) or even more often if you can get around to it.
-Every 6 months is not too often but, again, this will depend on the other things you do to ensure good dental health and clean teeth.
+- Importantly, your dog should have its teeth cleaned professionally at least annually (our schedule) or even more often if you can get around to it.
+Every six months is not too often, but this will depend on the other things you do to ensure good dental health and clean teeth.

 Healthy teeth and gums